8

 Dacia Duster

-The Duster is not just cheap to buy, it’s cheap to run too.
-Your instincts might tell you to suspect the Nissan Qashqai using the same diesel engine would somehow be more frugal but it’s not: the two-wheel drive diesel Duster that’s be the best seller of the range does 56.5mpg on the combined cycle, a smidge better than the 54.3mpg recorded by its distant cousin.
+You might assume that the Nissan Qashqai using the same diesel engine would somehow be more frugal but it wasn't: the two-wheel drive diesel Duster could manage 56.5mpg on the combined cycle, a smidge better than the 54.3mpg recorded by its distant cousin.

 VERDICT